litecoin-foundation/LitecoinNode/README.md

 ## Features

 - Installation and configuration of litecoind
-- A html page that displays the status of your node
+- An optional html status page that displays the status of your node

 ## Requirements